Skip to main content

 Kibibytes (KiB) to Kilobits (Kb) Converter

-Enter your Kibibytes (KiB) value to convert to Kilobits (Kb).
+Type your storage value in the input field to find Kilobits (Kb) equivalent of your Kibibyte (KiB) value.
 1 KiB = 8.192 Kb, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Kibibytes to Kilobits